-The behavior of the Windows scheduler changed significantly in Windows 10 2004, in a way that will break a few applications, and there appears to have been no announcement, and the documentation has not been updated.
+The behavior of the Windows scheduler changed significantly in Windows 10 2004 (aka, the April 2020 version of Windows), in a way that will break a few applications, and there appears to have been no announcement, and the documentation has not been updated.
 This isn’t the first time this has happened, but this change seems bigger than last time.
+So far I have found three programs that hit problems because of this silent change.

-The short version is that calls to timeBeginPeriod from one process now affect other processes less than they used to, but there is still an effect, and thread delays from Sleep and other functions may be less consistent than they used to be (see [updated] section below).
+The short version is that calls to timeBeginPeriod from one process now affect other processes less than they used to.
+There is still an effect, and thread delays from Sleep and other functions may be less consistent than they used to be (see [updated] section below), but in general processes are no longer affected by other processes calling timeBeginPeriod.

 I think the new behavior is an improvement, but it’s weird, and it deserves to be documented.
 Fair warning – all I have are the results of experiments I have run, so I can only speculate about the quirks and goals of this change.
 If any of my conclusions are wrong then please let me know and I will update this.